TableLlama: Towards Open Large Generalist Models for Tables: Experimental Setup

 \section{Experimental Setup}

-\textbf{Our Model Construction.} \nop{As we intentionally select realistic tasks and real-world tables, the table length can vary from several to thousands of rows.
+\textbf{Model Construction.} \nop{As we intentionally select realistic tasks and real-world tables, the table length can vary from several to thousands of rows.
 Besides, for some tasks that are basically multi-choice classification or ranking, the entire candidate pool can be very large up to hundreds or thousands. \hs{move these sentences to Section 2.2: challenges?} Furthermore, as the candidates are from real-world Freebase \citep{freebase} and Wikidata \citep{vrandevcic2014wikidata}, each candidate is long.
 These characteristics can not only increase the difficulty for the model to learn, but also introduce the challenge for the model to handle the long input context.
 Although a few existing LLMs \citep{chen2023extendingcontextllm32k, tworkowski2023focusedtransformer} can handle more than 4K context, their training time is quadratically increasing with context length, which becomes very costly for us to further fine-tune them on \texttt{TableInstruct} due to our large data scale.} Although a few existing LLMs \citep{chen2023extendingcontextllm32k, tworkowski2023focusedtransformer} can handle longer than 4K contexts, their training time is quadratically increasing with context length, which becomes very costly for us to further fine-tune them on \texttt{TableInstruct} due to our large data scale.
-LongLoRA \citep{longlora} has been shown as an efficient technique to train long-context LLMs with shift short attention.
-The base model of LongLoRA is Llama 2.
+As LongLoRA \citep{longlora} has been shown as an effective and efficient technique to train long-context LLMs with shift short attention, we adopt it as our backbone model.
 Shift short attention splits context length into several groups and conducts attention in each group individually.
 The tokens are shifted by half group size in half attention heads to ensure the information flow between neighboring groups.
-For example, LongLoRA can use shift short attention with group size 2048 to approximate total 8196 context length training, which leads to less computation cost with similar performance compared to fine-tuning with vanilla attention. \nop{\hs{it's better to mention the base LLM LongLoRA is based on and a bit more details on how it enables long context training, as it is a pretty new tech.}}As LongLoRA enables us to train LLMs with long context effectively and more efficiently, we adopt it as our backbone model and further fine-tune it on \texttt{TableInstruct} to get our generalist model \texttt{TableLlama}.
+For example, LongLoRA can use shift short attention with group size 2048 to approximate total 8196 context length training, which leads to less computation cost with similar performance compared to fine-tuning with vanilla attention. \nop{\hs{it's better to mention the base LLM LongLoRA is based on and a bit more details on how it enables long context training, as it is a pretty new tech.}}We fine-tune LongLoRA on \texttt{TableInstruct} to get our generalist model \texttt{TableLlama}.

 \nop{ \textbf{Datasets.} \hs{this part seems to be highly duplicated with Section 2.1.
 Do we still need it here?} We have selected 14 in-domain and out-of-domain datasets (Table \ref{tab:benchmakr}) across different tasks for tables.
 For in-domain datasets, we consider datasets curated by TURL \citep{deng2020turl} for five tasks: column type annotation, relation extraction, entity linking, schema augmentation and row population.
 We utilize FeTaQA \citep{Nan2021FeTaQAFT} for free-form table QA task, TabFact \citep{Chen2020TabFact:} for table fact verification task, HiTab \citep{cheng-etal-2022-hitab} for hierarchical table QA task.
 For out-of-domain datasets, we use FEVEROUS \citep{feverous} for table fact verification task, HyrbidQA \citep{chen2020hybridqa} for table and passages grounded QA task, KVRET \citep{kvret} for table and dialogue history grounded response generation task, ToTTo \citep{parikh-etal-2020-totto} for highlighted cells description task, WikiSQL \citep{wikisql} and WikiTQ \citep{wikitq} for table QA tasks.}